horker/oxyplotcli/README.md

 #### Object properties to parameters

 These cmdlets provide the parameters corresponding to the properties of the corresponding classes.
-With these parameters, you can set any writable property values of an object instance.
+With these parameters, you can set any property values of an object instance.

 For example, the following script: